Duquesne University: Notable alumni

 Duquesne has over 93,000 living alumni, and the School of Law reports that almost 30 percent of the practicing lawyers in western Pennsylvania are graduates of Duquesne.

 Duquesne has many alumni in the media and sports fields.
 These include the late John Clayton, a writer and reporter for ESPN; actor Tom Atkins; and Terry McGovern, the television actor, radio personality, voice-over specialist, and acting instructor.
 German filmmaker Werner Herzog attended Duquesne, but did not graduate.
 Sports personalities Leigh Bodden, Chip Ganassi, Mike James, baseball hall-of-famer Cumberland Posey, and Chuck Cooper, the first African-American basketball player to be drafted in the NBA, all graduated from Duquesne, as did both the founder and his principal owner son of the Pittsburgh Steelers, Art and Dan Rooney.
 Singer Bobby Vinton, MLB pitcher Joe Beimel, and big-band composer Sammy Nestico are also alumni.
 Norm Nixon, who holds the all-time assist record for the Duquesne Dukes, played for the Los Angeles Lakers.
-Philadelphia 76ers point guard TJ McConnell spent two years playing for the Dukes.
-Miftah Ismail who is federal Minister of Finance and revenue in Pakistan is also an alumnus.
+Indiana Pacers point guard T. J. McConnell spent two years playing for the Dukes.
+WWE superstar Roman Macek, ring name Luca Crusifino, graduated from Duquesne University and also attended Thomas R. Kline School of Law of Duquesne University.

-Duquesne has graduated at least three bishops and two cardinals in the Roman Catholic Church, including Bishops David Zubik, who is the current ordinary of the Roman Catholic Diocese of Pittsburgh; former Bishop of Pittsburgh Vincent Leonard; and David Bonnar, the Bishop of the Roman Catholic Diocese of Youngstown; and Cardinals Daniel DiNardo and Adam Maida.
-Figures in politics include Donald A. Bailey, Father James Cox, former Director of the CIA General Michael V. Hayden, former Lieutenant Governor of Pennsylvania Catherine Baker Knoll, U.S. Representative from Pennsylvania Bud Shuster, and United States ambassadors Thomas Patrick Melady and Dan Rooney.
-Duquesne has many alumni in the sciences including George Delahunty.
+Duquesne has graduated at least three bishops and two cardinals in the Roman Catholic Church, including bishop David Zubik, the current ordinary of the Roman Catholic Diocese of Pittsburgh; former bishop of Pittsburgh Vincent Leonard; and David Bonnar, the bishop of the Roman Catholic Diocese of Youngstown; and cardinals Daniel DiNardo and Adam Maida.
+Figures in politics include Donald A. Bailey, Father James Cox, former retired United States Air Force four-star general and former director of the National Security Agency, principal deputy director of National Intelligence, and director of the CIA General Michael V. Hayden, former lieutenant governor of Pennsylvania Catherine Baker Knoll, U.S. representative from Pennsylvania Bud Shuster, and United States ambassadors Thomas Patrick Melady and Dan Rooney.
+Duquesne has many alumni in the sciences, including George Delahunty.
+Miftah Ismail, federal Minister of Finance and revenue in Pakistan, is also an alumnus.